 Staff have been trained in applying the Strike system (Appendix B) fairly and consistently.
-At the first signs of disruptive behaviour a verbal reprimand will be issued and the pupils name will be placed on the strike board.
-If the behaviour persists a second strike will be added and the teacher will ask the pupil to leave the room for a couple of minutes.
+At the first signs of disruptive behaviour a verbal reprimand will be issued, and the pupils name will be placed on the strike board.
+If the behaviour persists a second strike will be added, and the teacher will ask the pupil to leave the room for a couple of minutes.
 An attempted restorative meeting will take place at the door.
 Should the pupil continue to cause an issue the pupil will be parked in the department, a detention and a behaviour point will be issued.

 A record is kept of the incident on SIMS.
+The pupil will then receive a centralised detention for the next day.
 Communication is made with home and a sanction is applied.
 If the pupil's behaviour in parking has been unacceptable or disrespectful then an additional sanction may be applied.
 For persistent disruption of lessons and frequent appearances in detention more severe sanctions, including Internal Exclusion and fixed term exclusions will be applied.
 We believe alternative provision or referral to Fair Access Panel is an appropriate response to persistent and malicious disruptive behaviour.